Skip to content

 The Historical Documents Museum includes numerous documents and royal correspondence, the most important of which is the Imperial Ottoman decree that established the rule of Muhammad Ali and his family, from which Khedive Ismail descended.
 It also displays the marriage and divorce certificates of King Farouk and Queen Farida.

-The Arms Museum showcases all the weapons, ancient and modern, and hunting gear that were owned by the royal family members, as well as the medals and orders of merit bestowed on members of Egypt’s royal family and eminent Egyptian figures, including a diamond-encrusted sword gifted to King Farouk, on the occasion of his marriage to Queen Farida, by King George VI, father of the current Queen Elizabeth II of Britain.
+The Arms Museum showcases all the weapons, ancient and modern, and hunting gear owned by royal family members.
+It also includes the medals and orders of merit bestowed on members of Egypt’s royal family and eminent Egyptian figures, including a diamond-encrusted sword gifted to King Farouk on the occasion of his marriage to Queen Farida by King George VI, father of the current Queen Elizabeth II of Britain.

-Many of the collectibles and artifacts in this particular museum were bought by King Farouk from auctions around the world due to his interest in history and antiquities, including a gun that belonged to Mussolini and a jewel-encrusted sword that belonged to Peter I of Russia that was on display at an auction in London in 1949 and King Farouk bought it for 11,000 Sterling Pounds and it is now insured to ensure its safety.
+Many of the collectables and artefacts in this particular museum were bought by King Farouk from auctions around the world due to his interest in history and antiquities.
+These included a gun that belonged to Mussolini and a jewel-encrusted sword that belonged to Peter I of Russia.
+The sword was on display at an auction in London in 1949, and King Farouk bought it for 11,000 Sterling Pounds.
+It is now insured to ensure its safety.

 Presidential Gifts Museum at Abdeen Palace